About streams

 You want to branch to a development stream.
 You only need to work in the apps folder, but you need resources from the api and resources folders.
 You can create a development stream as a child of Main that includes the files in the apps folder, excludes the files in the docs folder, and imports the contents of the api and resources folders so you can use them but cannot edit and submit any changes to the depot.

 You assign a stream view to the child stream that enacts these rules.
-Helix Server generates the workspaces from the stream view.
+Helix Core Server generates the workspaces from the stream view.
 The stream view enforces the submit and integration rules.
 Any children branched from this new stream inherit those rules, if those streams inherit from their parent.

 You can assign a more restrictive stream view to subsequent children, but you cannot assign a less restrictive one.
 Child streams cannot branch more than their parent streams are willing to share.